rueedlinger/gfollow/README.md

 name: FollowBack

 on:
- # Runs at 12:00 UTC every day
+ # Runs at 12:00 UTC every day.
+ # Note there might be some delays (minutes) when the job is triggerd.
  schedule:
  - cron: "0 12 * * *"